sp-hash/TeamBlackMiner/FAQ.md

 With the right settings you could have none.

-But you can also see it as an extra bonus to accepted shares if you use a pool that pays for stale shares.
+But you can also see stale shares as an extra bonus to accepted shares if you use a pool that pays for stale shares.

 ## Is it a computer virus ?